 The Critical Method

-We strictly follow a “Strategy First, Code Second” approach.
-Most AI projects fail because they skip the hard questions.
+We follow a “Diagnosis First, Tools Second” approach.
+Most AI initiatives in schools fail because they skip the hard questions.
 We don't.

 PHASE 01